Accounting standards haven’t kept up with the change in the world.

 First, an investor shouldn’t attempt to pursue a valuation of a business without thoroughly understanding the business itself and its industry first.
 That would be like driving a car without a steering wheel.
 Logically, this is where the vast majority of the time should be allocated.

 If the investor gets that first part right, the valuation part should be rather easy.
-If the valuation is not easy, either the investor shouldn’t proceed with attempting to value the company, or the investor should go back to the first step until it is.
+If it’s not, either the investor shouldn’t proceed with attempting to value the company, or the investor should go back to the first step until it is.

 Once that is nailed down, the next step is to recognize that economic earnings are very different from accounting earnings.
 We already went through this issue.